How to Pray to Gain the Holy Spirit’s Work

 By Cindy, United States

 Prayer is how we as Christians draw close to God as well as a necessary condition for us to be moved by, and enlightened and illuminated by God.
-The power of prayer is great—if we genuinely pray to God, and understand the principles and practices of prayer, when we encounter difficulties or dilemmas in our life, we’ll be able to face them in a relaxed way.
+If we genuinely pray to God, and understand the principles and practices of prayer, when we encounter difficulties or dilemmas in our life, we’ll be able to face them in a relaxed way.

-So then, how great really is the power of prayer?
-How can Christians gain the power of prayer and face life’s challenges with ease?
+How can Christians gainand face life’s challenges with ease?
 Through prayer and seeking, reading God’s words, and consulting relevant scripture passages, I’ve recently found some ways.

 Perhaps some brothers and sisters will say, “We also pray to God when we’re faced with difficulties, but after praying for a while there’s still no resolution.
 It just seems like God doesn’t hear our prayers.”
 God is a faithful God, and as long as we sincerely pray to Him, He will listen.
 If our prayers are not accepted by God it is certain that there is a problem with our prayers.
 At times like that we should immediately come before God and reflect upon the reason our prayers were not in line with, then seek out the proper path.
-Below we’ve concisely shared a few reasons our prayers may not be heard by God.
+Below we’ve concisely shared a few reasons we can’t gain the Holy Spirit’s guidance.

 a.
 When We Pray Are We Genuinely Calling Out to God?